-Lu laughs as they describe their first experiences of the contemporary and improvisation based styles they encountered at college, “I kinda got bullied out of being a bunhead when I showed up the first day in a leotard.
+Lu laughs as they describe their first experiences of the contemporary and improvisation based styles they encountered in college, “I kinda got bullied out of being a bunhead when I showed up the first day in a leotard.
 Everyone was like ‘What are you doing?’”
 Lu got over the initial shock, and so did their peers, whose initial shade became a call to awareness, and eventually, a supportive community.
 Lu explains almost everything they made in university was collaborative; their growth was fueled by the acceptance and encouragement of their peers.
-“I was realizing I don’t have to point my feet and turn out my hips to be a dancer, it opened all the possibilities of style, movement, textures, that my body, and a body, could hold in dance.
+“I was realizing I don’t have to point my feet and turn out my hips to be a dancer.
+It opened all the possibilities of style, movement, textures, that my body, and a body, could hold in dance.
 It showed me the infinite possibilities of what a dancing body could be.”

 Lu graduated from Wesleyan University in 2018 with a dual degree in Dance and Critical American History.
 I asked Lu why Wesleyan.
 With the benefit of hindsight, they replied, “I think I liked that there was a lot of queer people.”
-Similarly, Lu moved to Philly in part because during early visits to the city, they felt at home around visible and inviting queer communities.
-Before COVID precautions kicked in, Lu was organized a gathering of Queer Dance Makers.
-Lu explains, “I found a lot of queer people in my life in moving to Philly.
+Similarly, Lu moved to Philly in part because during early visits to the city, they appreciated the presence of queer communities.
+Before COVID precautions kicked in, Lu was organized a gathering of Queer dance makers.
+Lu explains, “I found a lot of queer people in my life when I moved to Philly.
 And the community is very vast.
 But the places where my queer community and my dance community overlap are fewer.
 Is this a problem that other queer people are facing?
 Is there a gap?”
 Lu explains that the event they were planning, now indefinitely postponed, was intended to be “a space where people could come together and be seen as queer and want to collaborate.
 To talk about ideas or recommend other queer photographers, designers, spaces, choreographers.
 To really bulk up that community."

 For Lu, the multitude of styles they’re able to train and explore at UMA is part of the expansiveness of queerness.
 Lu is invested in “all of the possibilities of how a body can move.”
 They explained, “I’m excited about researching and investigating in a dance context with myself and other people about gender and queerness, how a body looks, walks, moves through space.”